StefanRichterHuber/pCloudForJClouds/README.md

 ## Motivation

-I am a owner of both a QNAPÂ® NAS and a pCloudÂ® lifetime account.
-So it was obvious to use pCloud as backup target for QNAP Hybrid Sync BackupÂ®.
+I am a owner of both a QNAP® NAS and a pCloud® lifetime account.
+So it was obvious to use pCloud as backup target for QNAP Hybrid Sync Backup®.
 Since pCloud is not directly supported as backup target I tried WebDav.
 Unfortunately the pCloud WebDav implementation is both unreliable and slow compared to its native SDK so daily backups with only a few changes took half a day.
 But fortunately QNAP Hybrid Sync Backup also supports S3 compatible clouds, so I searched for possible solutions and found [S3Proxy](https://github.com/gaul/s3proxy), which acts as S3-compatible gateway for various storage backends.